the-azure-lab/learning-bicep/02-basics/README.md

 ## Learning objectives

-- Resources (resources)
+- Resources (´resource´)
-- Parameters (param)
+- Parameters (´param´)
-- Variables (var)
+- Variables (´var´)
-- Outputs (output)
+- Outputs (´output´)
 - [Using the VScode extension](../from-scratch/README.md)

-If you haven't already, follow [these instructions](../01-getting-started/README.md) to install the bicep CLI and VS Code extension.
+If you haven't already check out the getting bicep basics video and/or follow [these instructions](../01-getting-started/README.md) to install the bicep CLI and VS Code extension.

 ## Adding resources